pyconau/2021-website/data/News/2021-04-18-tracks-announcement.md

 published: 2021-04-18
 ---

-We're please to announce that the following specialist tracks have been selected to run in 2021 as part of PyCon AU:
+We're pleased to announce that the following specialist tracks have been selected to run in 2021 as part of PyCon AU:

  * [Education](/education)
  * [Snakeoil Academy](/snakeoil-academy)